Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 01
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene01.jpg
-      narration: "<p>Hey hey people, LunarNeedle here!
-Hope everyone has been doing good!
+      narration: "<p>Hey hey people, LunarNeedle here!</p><p>Hope everyone has been doing good!
 I’ve been dealing with my own demons after moving into Toronto not so long ago with my girlfriend.
 Things are good, and we are thankfully safe and beginning to set down roots.
 No matter what becomes of me, I’ll never forget what you guys did for my confidence.
 I have a lot of who I am today to thank you guys for.
-Unequivocally and forever, I love you CBR and every viewer.Now, on with the show~</p>"
+Unequivocally and forever, I love you CBR and every viewer.</p><p>Enough with the sappy stuff!
+We got a show to watch!</p><p>As I write the intros last, I now have advanced knowledge to say that this part has some pretty hype wars declared, and some shocking cross continental empires begin to form.
+Let’s get in there, just after appreciating our community member for a tad longer.
+What?
+I’m sentimental gerddamnit!</p>"
     - scene_number: 02
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene02.jpg
-      narration: "<p>[American Dreams 28 from Orangecrisy] This comic was absolutely splendid.
+      narration: "<p>This comic was absolutely splendid.
 I always love the ideas of the leaders getting in on the show and spectacle, becoming like us, eagerly anticipating every flip with bated breath.
 Good times!</p>"
     - scene_number: 03
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene03.jpg
-      narration: "<p>[Iniocl+DocIdo’s audio narration (just take a screenshot of his latest episode)] Going to go off script to just gush about audio narration!
-As someone with some pretty hard ADHD, I get a bit anxious around so much text, but I am perfectly fine watching someone talk for an hour about a pre-built PC from the 2000s, so having our length form text content in an audio form I can splash into other game time is perfect for me.Honorable mentions: The official CBRS3 info-sheet and all the maps.
+      narration: "<p>Going to go off script to just gush about audio narration!
+As someone with some pretty hard ADHD, I get a bit anxious around so much text, but I am perfectly fine watching someone talk for an hour about a pre-built PC from the 2000s, so having our length form text content in an audio form I can splash into other game time is perfect for me.</p><p>Honorable mentions: The official CBRS3 info-sheet and all the maps.
 You guys make narrating awesome.
 Thanks!</p>"
     - scene_number: 04
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode28-scene04.jpg